JakeSteam/blog-personal/_posts/2025-02-07-forza-horizon-hide-and-seek-tips.md

 ## General tips

-1. **Distance travelled is all that matters**: Chase breakers, hiders pinged, win or loss, none of it matters anywhere near as much as the distance travelled in a game.
+1. **Distance travelled is all that matters**: Chase breakers, Hiders pinged, win or loss, none of it matters anywhere near as much as the distance travelled in a game.
 2. **You want to drive as straight as possible, as fast as possible**: Straight is fast, and fast is far.
 This is why you ideally want to be [a hider](#hider-tips) (faster cars) on [Mulége](#mulége) (long highway).
-3. **Avoid other players**: Whether you're a hider or a seeker, nothing positive comes from interacting with players on either team.
-As collision is enabled, bumping into a friendly hider can drastically reduce your XP, so give everyone plenty of space when overtaking.
+3. **Avoid other players**: Whether you're a Hider or a Seeker, nothing positive comes from interacting with players on either team.
+As collisions are enabled, bumping into a friendly Seeker can drastically reduce your XP, so give everyone plenty of space when overtaking.
 4. **Ignore the game objectives, only the clock & distance matters**: Regardless of what the announcer says, you don't care about hunting down the hider, or reaching the objective as fast as possible.
 You're just driving as far as possible, for as long as possible.
 5. **This is extremely time-consuming**: Level 1000 took me around 1500 games (including non-grind games, and instant finishes), totalling 100+ hours.
 Settle in, this will be painful.
 6. **Level 1000 requires 15,000,000 XP**: At a maximum of around 20,000 XP per game, that's at least 750 games.
 You'll likely need twice that to account for hider rounds, bad maps, and early finishes.